top of page

 Goenka Chant Here

 I counted 25 female students and 4 servers.
-A mixture of new students (like me) and old ones.
-We shared the Dhamma hall with the male students so I was able to sneak a glance at Joe who was sitting about 15m from me.
+A mixture of new students (like me) and those returning.
+We shared the Dhamma hall with the male students so I was able to sneak a glance at Joe who was sitting about 15 metres away from me.
 It was very difficult not to be able to talk to him.

 In this first session we were introduced to the first stage of the technique: breathing softly and observing the sensation of air leaving and entering our nostrils.
 That’s all, for an hour.